AdobeDocs/commerce-operations.en/help/operational-playbook/people/communication.md

 ### Stand-ups

 In the world of start-ups, stand-ups were born.
-Businesses increasingly use meetingds to review their processes.
+Businesses increasingly use meetings to review their processes.
 Research has found that in general employees prefer fewer meetings, but to have a clear line of communication and openness, getting people together occasionally is important for the success of any business and more specifically ecommerce operations.

 Therefore, as a more casual alternative to long and rigid meetings, companies of all sizes have moved to a more relaxed stand-up style of meeting.
 The culture of stand-ups within any ecommerce team allows for short and quick discussions, where all members are given the chance to talk, goals are set, and strong team bonds maintained.